Drawstrings and flexibility in the Geroch conjecture: Construction by smoothing a cone

 \begin{lemma} The system \eqref{eq-pipe:matching_23} has a solution with $\frac1{32}w_4\epsilon r_1^2\leq c_1\leq\sqrt{8r_4}w_4$ and $0<r_3\leq4\epsilon r_1^2$.
 In particular, $r_3<r_2$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma-pipe:c1_estimate}] To eliminate $r_3$ in the system, we square both equations and apply the Pythagorean theorem to their sum.
 This yields a quadratic equation $ac_1^2-2bc_1+d=0$ for the parameter $c_1$, where the constants $a,b,d$ are given by

-In order to verify the existence and claimed estimate of $c_1$, we proceed by estimating the coefficients of the quadradic equation above.
+In order to verify the existence and claimed estimate of $c_1$, we proceed by estimating the coefficients of the quadratic equation above.
 Using the smallness condition \eqref{eq-pipe:r1_cond_3} of $r_1$, the following bounds hold

 By the second equation of \eqref{eq-pipe:matching_12}, we have $d=\epsilon\sn_k^2(r_1)+(k-\epsilon)r_4^2$.
 Note that smallness condition \eqref{eq-pipe:r1_cond_2} implies $\frac14r_4\leq\epsilon\sn_k^2(r_1)\leq 4r_4$.
 Also, $|k-\epsilon|r_4^2\leq|k-\epsilon|r_0r_4\leq\frac18r_4$ by \eqref{eq-pipe:assumptions}.
 These three observations imply